 Cole-Parmer’s overall e-commerce UX performance is mediocre.
-This is mainly due to poor Product Page, Mobile Web, and Cart & Checkout performances.
+This is mainly due to broken Product Page, poor Mobile Web, and poor Cart & Checkout performances.

 Overall UX Performance